se-edu/addressbook-level4/docs/UserGuide.md

 - `find homework`
 - `edit 1 time 1400`
 - Edits the 1st task in the results of the find command.
-Chanes its deadlin to 1400.
+Chanes its deadline to 1400.

 ### 3.6. **Mark completed tasks:**
 Marks the task at the specified INDEX as complete.
 The index refers to the index number shown in the VisualBox.

+Example:

+- 'view 11/10/2016'
+- 'Done 2'
+- Marks the 2nd task of 11/10/2016 as completed task.

 Format: Done INDEX